 Remember though, that tending to your dog’s needs isn’t going to be a week’s or month’s requirement, but for its whole life!
 Having a Can Corso can be challenge for owners who have work stresses deadlines and missed sleep.

 Training a Cane Corso puppy

-It is a good idea to take your Cane Corso puppy wherever you go (where possible), so she gets more used to being in different environments and strangers.
-However, also realise that when an adult, Socialisation never ends, but early socialisation (first 12 weeks) is the most important.
-When well-trained and socialised, a cane Corso will become more calm and tolerant of others outside its family, but can still react to unfamiliar situations, when fully grown.
+It is a good idea to take your Cane Corso puppy wherever you go (where possible), so they get more used to being in different environments and strangers.
+However, also realise that when an adult, Socialisation never ends, but training (first 12 weeks) is the most important.
+When well-socialised, a Cane Corso will become more calm and tolerant of others outside its family.
+Despite this, they can still react to unfamiliar situations, when fully grown.